 Note to Editors

-Based in St Andrews, The R&A is golf's governing body and organiser of The Open Championship.
+Based in St Andrews, The R&A is golf's governing body and organiser of The Open.
 The R&A is committed to working for golf and operates with the consent of 141 organisations from the amateur and professional game and on behalf of over thirty million golfers in 126 countries.

 World Amateur Golf Ranking Manager